 The long range coach services are also really great.
 We actually took the Intercity coach service between Christchurch and Blenheim.
 They have some really great Flexible Travel Pass options, so if you aren’t too keen on the camper or self-drive, this is a great alternative to consider.
 Check them out here.

-Many people find themselves in Christchurch ith a rental car or campervan.
-For rental cars, we are always quite happy with Thrifty, and have found we often get an upgrade with them.
+Many people find drive themselves Christchurch with a rental car or campervan.
+For rental cars, we always check out the latest deals on RentalCars, and have found we often get an upgrade with them.
 Check out their latest deals here.

 For campervans, we suggest using a bigger operator like Britz.